-Golden Hill State Park is located in Barker, New York along the shores of Lake Ontario.
+Golden Hill State Park is located in Barker, New York along the shores of Lake Ontario, adjacent to the Canadian border.
 This scenic area is known as the Niagara Region of the state because of its proximity to Niagara Falls.
 RV campers and recreational enthusiasts will enjoy the beautiful lake-front scenery and the abundant activities happening in and around the park.
 The park operates year-round, but some facilities, like the campground, operate on a seasonal schedule.

 Golden Hill State Park is known for its historical Thirty Mile Lighthouse, a fully operational lighthouse cottage that visitors can rent year-round.
 The lighthouse, once a beacon along the shores of Lake Ontario didn’t guide mariners to a safe port, but rather, it steered mariners around the shallows of the lake, protecting their boats from damage.
 Within recent years, after the restoration process completed, the lighthouse’s new beacon became active in the lantern room, and guests who stay in this once-fully functioning lighthouse can now enjoy the beacon without the trouble of tending to and maintaining the light overnight.

 Guests visiting the park during peak summer hours can learn about the Thirty Mile Lighthouse by scheduling a guided tour with one of the park’s tour guides.
-While on tour you will be able to learn about the historical significance of the lighthouse as well as see what an operational lighthouse facility looks like today.
+While on tour, you will learn about the historical significance of the lighthouse, which was originally built in the 1870s.
+You'll also get to see what an operational lighthouse facility looks like today.
 Parking is available near the boat ramp and close to the lighthouse.
 During operating hours, tours run every hour.
-Contact the park for lighthouse information, tour hours and dates of operation, and entry fees.
+Contact the park for lighthouse information, tour hour, dates of operation, and entry fees.

-Golden Hill State Park has three, grassy, color-blazed trails for guests to want an easy hiking adventure.
-The Blue Trail is a two-mile trail that passes the shore of Lake Ontario offering viewpoints along the route.
-The Green Trail is a one and a half-mile trail that begins near the picnic pavilion, crosses over bridges, and links to the Red Trail and The Blue Trail.
-The Red Trail is a one and a half-mile path that loops past a viewing platform, a lake inlet, and along the shore of Lake Ontario.
-Be sure to pack plenty of water and prepare for any weather condition before heading out for a walk!
-For more information about the trails, contact the park office.
+Golden Hill State Park has three, grassy, color-blazed trails for guests who want an easy hiking adventure.
+The Blue Trail is a two-mile trail that passes the shore of Lake Ontario, offering viewpoints along the route.
+The Green Trail is a 1.5-mile trail that begins near the picnic pavilion, crosses over bridges, and links to the Red Trail and The Blue Trail.
+The Red Trail is a 1.5-mile path that loops past a viewing platform, a lake inlet, and along the shore of Lake Ontario.
+Be sure to pack plenty of water and prepare for any weather conditions before heading out for a walk!

 Disc golf, a family fun activity, is just one of the many outdoor activities that camping guests can participate in while visiting the park.
-Disc golfers follow a course, much like a traditional-style golf course, and attempt to throw a plastic disk into a metal or other type of above-ground basket in as few attempts as possible.
-The park’s 18-hole dirt disc golf course begins near the marina and signs guide golfers to the proper tees along the route.
+Disc golfers follow a course, much like a traditional-style golf course, and attempt to throw a plastic disk into an above-ground basket in as few attempts as possible.
+The park’s 18-hole dirt disc golf course begins near the marina, and signs guide golfers to the proper tees along the route.
 Many of the tees overlook Lake Ontario, giving golfers spectacular playing views.
 Disc golfers need to bring their own equipment to play.

 Do you love to duck hunt?
 During hunting season, permitted hunters are allowed to hunt waterfowl, pheasant, and small game on Golden Hill State Park Land.
 Interested hunters should participate and complete one of the state’s Waterfowl Identification courses before acquiring the proper documentation to hunt in the area.
 For information on hunting, duck blind permit rules, and blind duck drawings, contact the park or the New York State Department of Environmental Conservation.

-During the cold and snowy winter months, the park is open for winter activities such as snowmobiling, snowshoeing, and cross country skiing.
+During the cold and snowy winter months, the park is open for winter activities such as snowmobiling, snowshoeing, and cross-country skiing.
 Winter guests should always be aware of the risk of winter activities and prepare for any inclement weather by paying attention to local weather reports as well as packing appropriately for winter outdoor recreation.
 Recreationists can venture out on any of the five miles of trails located within the park.
-For specific winter activity information as well as park operations and park fees, contact the park office.